GeZhouyang/GeZhouyang.github.io/_pages/about.md

 I am a postdoc in fluid mechanics at the University of British Columbia in Vancouver, Canada, and KTH Royal Institute of Technology in Stockholm, Sweden.

-My current research interests are at the intersection of fluid mechanics and soft/active matter.
+My current research interests are at the intersection of fluid mechanics and active matter.
-Specifically, I am interested in particle suspensions (see images below), in which I study how individual particles interact hydrodynamically and how that affects their collective motion and the bulk fluid properties.
+Specifically, I study particle suspensions (see images below) to try to understand how individual particles interact hydrodynamically and how that affects their collective motion and the bulk fluid properties.
 I explore these questions numerically via CPU/GPU simulations.
 Most of the programs I use are open-source and can be downloaded from my Github page.

-Soft/Active matter are not only of fundamental physical interest, but also have potential applications in emerging industries or technology, e.g. directed drug delivery, CO2 sequestration, biofuel and plant-based meat production, etc.
+Active matter are not only of fundamental physical interest, but also have potential applications in emerging industries or technology, e.g. directed drug delivery, CO2 sequestration, biofuel and plant-based meat production, etc.
 I hope to contribute in these directions using tools and understanding from fluid mechanics.